Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 We have been the problem.

-This war, weary historically illiterate nation of ours.
+This war-weary, historically illiterate nation of ours.

-So as this presidency winds down, and so thank God is this story.
+So as this presidency winds down, and so thank God is this story, I'm just filled with nostalgia is not the right word.

-History will smile in this administration.
+History will smile on this administration.

 President has done a whole lot of good things.

-Thank you for the tax cuts that kept our economy strong for a real long time, post-9-11.
+Thank you for the tax cuts that kept our economy strong for a real long time post-9-11.

 But what a story.